kackey0-1/ml_handson/01_docs/blogs/cloud_resources/storages/ebs.md

 - If the source snapshot is encrypted, or if the account is enabled for encryption by default, then the snapshot copy is automatically encrypted
 - Without enabling encryption by default, a volume restored from an unencrypted snapshot is unencrypted by default

+Note: Encrypted EBS volumes are supported on all current generation instance types